slaclab/facet-E320/Readme.md

 This is  a collection of code for the FACET experiment E-320.
 However, anything related to data access and analysis at [FACET](https://facet-ii.slac.stanford.edu/) is welcome here.

+# Contents and Use

+1) To use the python routines, just type `import E320` from anywhere.
+No need to copy the files after the package is installed.

+2) `E320.camviewer` contains a python camera view application.
+Run it like any other python package with `python -m E320.camviewer` from anywhere.

+3) The cameraserver is written in C and there not installed with the package.
+It is located in `tools/vimbaserver`.

 # Installation for Users

 * Clone or download the repository and install it using